lukec00per/after-tax-return-calculator/README.md

 # After-Tax Return Calculator

-This professional web application allows users to calculate their after-tax return on investment.
-Users can input an initial amount, a pre-tax rate of return, and various tax rates at the federal, state, and local levels.
+This web application allows you to calculate your after-tax return on investment.
+To do so, input an initial amount, a pre-tax rate of return, and federal, sate, and local tax rates.

 ## Table of Contents